Kavya Sharman, PhD

 I received a BA in neuroscience degree from Vanderbilt University in 2016, worked at Vanderbilt’s Department of Biomedical Informatics for some time and then went on to work for MONQ, a startup in Nashville.
 I returned to Vanderbilt in 2018 as a PhD student in the Chemical and Physical Biology Program.

-As a computational student in Dr. Richard Caprioli’s lab, I aim to develop computational techniques for linking complementary imaging modalities such as imaging mass spectrometry and multiplexed immunofluorescence to understand health and disease.
-I will be developing methods within the fields of image processing, image analysis, machine learning, and statistical analysis.
+As a computational student in Dr. Richard Caprioli’s lab, I developed computational techniques for linking complementary imaging modalities including imaging mass spectrometry and multiplexed immunofluorescence to understand the molecular basis of Staphylococcus aureus infection.

-Over the course of my work, I’ve contributed to 6 journal articles and 1 book chapter, given 3 oral presentations in professional conferences, and presented 8 posters.
+Over the course of my work, I’ve contributed to 9 journal articles and 1 book chapter, given 5 oral presentations in professional conferences, and presented 8 posters.
+I recently was awarded one of the inaugural Vanderbilt Graduate Council Anchor Awards for my efforts building a student community for computational students during the COVID-19 pandemic.

 Through my varied experiences in industry, academia, healthcare, and informatics, I have focused on developing cross-disciplinary linkages.
 As an undergraduate, I worked with students and faculty to organize seminars and research match fairs to engage hundreds of students in scientific research.
-More recently, I co-developed a “Systems Thinking in Biomedicine” seminar to foster scientific dialogue across disciplines.
+I co-developed a “Systems Thinking in Biomedicine” seminar to foster scientific dialogue across disciplines.
+Most recently, I co-founded S Phase Bio Fund, a student-lead investment fund dedicated to educating and investing in emerging biotechnology and pharmaceutical companies.

-Ultimately, I would like to lead a research team with an emphasis on data science.
-I am excited to explore ways in which we can leverage the power of computation to drive unforeseen hypotheses and push the envelope of biomedical research.
+Ultimately, I am excited to explore ways in which we can leverage the power of computation to drive unforeseen hypotheses and push the envelope of biomedical research.

 I believe the success of a venture is directly related to the quality of the team.